Graylog2/documentation/pages/pipelines/functions.rst

         set_field("transaction_year", new_date.year);
     end

-In this example, we check if the current message contains the field ``some_date`` and then, after converting it to a string, try to parse it according to the format string ``yyyy-MM-dd HH:mm:ss``, so for example the string ``2016-03-05 14:45:02`` would match.
-Parse date returns a ``DateTime`` object from the Java Joda-Time library, allowing easier access to the date's components.
+In this example, we check if the current message contains the field ``transaction_date`` and then, after converting it to a string, try to parse it according to the format string ``yyyy-MM-dd HH:mm:ss``, so for example the string ``2016-03-05 14:45:02`` would match.
+The ``parse_date`` function returns a ``DateTime`` object from the Java Joda-Time library, allowing easier access to the date's components.

-We then add the transaction's year as a new field to the message.
+We then add the transaction's year as a new field, ``transaction_year`` to the message.

-You'll note that we haven't said in which time zone the timestamp is in, but still Graylog had to pick one (Graylog never relies on the local time of your server as that makes it nearly impossible to figure out why date handling came up with its result).
+You'll note that we didn't specify a time zone for our date, but Graylog still had to pick one.
+Graylog never relies on the local time of your server, as that makes it nearly impossible to figure out why date handling came up with its result.

-The reason Graylog knows which timezone to pick is because ``parse_date`` actually takes four parameters rather than the two we've given it in this example.
+The reason Graylog knows which timezone to use is because ``parse_date`` actually takes four parameters, rather than the two we've given it in this example.
 The other two parameters are a ``String`` called ``timezone`` (default value: ``"UTC"``) and a ``String`` called ``locale`` (default value: the default locale of the system running Graylog) which both are optional.

-Let's assume we have another field in the message, called ``transaction_timezone``.
-It is send by the application and contains the time zone ID the transaction was done in (hopefully no application in the world sends its data like this, though)::
+Let's assume we have another message field called ``transaction_timezone``, which is sent by the application and contains the time zone ID the transaction was done in (hopefully no application in the world sends its data like this, though)::

     rule "function howto"